mzagmajster/mautic-plugin-boilerplate/README.md

 rm -rf var/cache/dev/* var/cache/prod/*
 cd plugins/HelloWorldBundle
 git pull origin <branch>
-php bin/console mautic:plugins:reload --dev  # You should get a message saying one or more plugins have been installed in terminal.
+php bin/console mautic:plugins:reload --env=dev  # You should get a message saying one or more plugins have been installed in terminal.
 ```

 ### Creating new plugin from this template